shogundevel/shark/README.md

 * unlink
 * echo
 * exit
+* system

 The 'echo' command echoes the rest of the line to console output.
 The 'play' command enters sharkemu in eval mode.
+The 'system' command executes a command in the host system command line interface.

 Run the other commands without arguments to learn more about each one.